tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 ### Conflict resolution

-In my case, the offline version always wins the conflict as I'm loading online store at first place and then executing stored commands in strict order on this store.
+In my case, the offline version always wins the conflict as I'm loading the online store in the first place and then executing stored commands in strict order on this store.
 I realize there might be some edge cases showing up in the future.